List: School start dates and COVID-19 policies for Central Pa. districts

-PENNSYLVANIA (WHTM) — Local school districts are welcoming students back for the 2021-2022 school year in the next few weeks. abc27 has compiled a list of the start dates for districts in the Midstate, as well as districts’ masking policies as stated in their Health and Safety Plans.
+PENNSYLVANIA (WHTM) — Local school districts are welcoming students back for the 2021-2022 school year in the next few weeks. abc27 has compiled a list of the start dates for districts in the Midstate, as well as districts’ masking policies as stated in their Health and Safety Plans or other documents.

 (This list will be updated as more information is compiled.)